aurelia/framework/doc/article/en-US/quick-start.md

 </code-listing>

 > Info
 > When working with TypeScript, in this simple setup, you may see some "squigglies" in your code editor.
 This results from the fact that this simple setup isn't configured in a way that the code editor can find the type definition files.
 It's nothing to worry about and everything will work correctly.
 In the next tutorial, when we set up a production-ready project, this issue will go away.
-If you have experience with this before, you can use Typings to install them yourself at any point.
+If you have prior experience with this, you can use Typings to install the d.ts definitions yourself at any point.

 When we provide a main file, like above, we are able to tell Aurelia how to configure itself by simply exporting a `configure` method.
 The framework will provide an instance of the `Aurelia` object which you can use in a variety of ways.
 There are many options, plugins and 3rd party extensions you can add, for example.
 In this case, we're configuring Aurelia with the "basic configuration".
 After that, we tell the framework to "start".
 Once it is started up we tell it to "set root".